APC Beekeepers Producers' Committee

 If you need general information about WA bee biosecurity, check out the DPIRD website.
 They provide regular articles about local conditions and pests and diseases.

 The Plant Health Australia Bee Aware Program is an excellent resource and provides links to outstanding videos, including the Bee Biosecurity Video Series, Elimination of American Foulbrood, Best management practices for beekeepers, Working safely with honey bees and Surveillance methods for exotic pests.

 Responsible Beekeeping training courses, including pest and disease management techniques are regularly provided through the WA Apiarists Society.

-The WA industry publication BeeInformed is produced by the Beekeepers committee.
-BeeInformed is produced three times a year (April, August, December) and is free for registered beekeepers.
-Subscriptions are $20.
+The BeeInformed publication is produced by the Beekeepers committee to provide up to date biosecurity, education and industry news to beekeepers.
+BeeInformed is produced three times a year (April, August, December) and is provided free to all beekeepers who have paid their APC fees.
+Anyone not a beekeeepers can subscribe for $20 per year.
 Contact the editor at email@example.com.
 Advertising in BeeInformed is inexpensive and can be arranged by contacting the editor.
 Submissions are also welcome.

 Fee for Service

 The committee functions and services are funded by West Australian beekeepers through the annual APC Fee for Service (FFS) charge.